 Build Real Presence

-Real team members contribute genuinely useful answers.
-No pitching, no links.
-Build karma over 60 to 90 days before any brand mention.
+Real employees show up under their own names with useful answers.
+No pitch, no link.
+Give it 60 to 90 days of karma-building before any brand mention.

 Monitor & Iterate